Jotheesh2002/formcept-devops-assessment/README.md

 * [`Deploy-k8s.sh`](scripts/deploy-opensearch-k8s.sh): Script to deploy OpenSearch on a Kubernetes cluster using kubectl manifests.

-  * [`opensearch-master.yaml`](kubernetes/opensearch/opensearch-master.yaml): Defines the StatefulSet and configuration for the OpenSearch master node.
   * [`opensearch-data.yaml`](kubernetes/opensearch/opensearch-data.yaml): Deploys OpenSearch data nodes using a StatefulSet for persistent storage.
   * [`opensearch-dashboards.yaml`](kubernetes/opensearch/opensearch-dashboards.yaml): Deploys OpenSearch Dashboards for visualizing and interacting with OpenSearch data.